 - Maintaining a healthy weight

-- Managing your stress and learning to cope with stress
+- Managing and coping with stress

 Being Physically Active

 Routine physical activity can lower high blood pressure and reduce your risk for other health problems.
 Talk with your health care provider before you start a new exercise plan.
 Ask him or her how much and what kinds of physical activity are safe for you.

 Everyone should try to participate in moderate-intensity aerobic exercise at least 2 hours and 30 minutes per week, or vigorous-intensity aerobic exercise for 1 hour and 15 minutes per week.
 Aerobic exercise, such as brisk walking, is any exercise in which your heart beats harder and you use more oxygen than usual.
 The more active you are, the more you will benefit.
 Participate in aerobic exercise for at least 10 minutes at a time, spread throughout the week.